Peniche Cinema is a restaurant and floating cinema in Paris

 The Peniche Cinema is an unusual venue for a cinema in Paris and in complete contrast to The Geode, which is also a cinema located within the Parc de la Villette, but with a full, yet eclectic programme throughout the year, along with red carpet events, it has a good sized screen and the boat is equipped with a high quality sound system and film concerts are also on the agenda from time to time.

-Now when it comes to the Peniche Cinema restaurant, this is known as the La Table de Franckie and is open at a lunch time, you will find that fresh fruits and vegetables are utilised with the French produce available, so the menu does change according to the seasons.
+Now when it comes to the Peniche Cinema restaurant, this is known as the La Terrasse de Franckie and you will find that fresh fruits and vegetables are utilised with the French produce available, so the menu does change according to the seasons, and there are gluten free and vegetarian options available.

 When it comes to the events, there is a varied and eclectic programme organised throughout the year and whether it be a short film, documentary or debate, these are held of an evening.

-However, we would like to point out that reservations are required, and from what we can gather, they are also required for lunch and definitely on a Sunday for the brunch.
+However, we would like to point out that reservations are required, and from what we can gather they are also required for lunch, even though you can still just turn up and hope they have space.